-- 6.5 In addition, a further requirement of the Structure Plan Review for Winchester District is that, over and above the specified base-line figure, a 'reserve' housing provision amounting to a further 3,000 dwellings needs to be identified (Structure Plan Policy H.4).
+6.5 In addition, a further requirement of the Structure Plan Review for Winchester District is that, over and above the specified base-line figure, a 'reserve' housing provision amounting to a further 3,000 dwellings needs to be identified (Structure Plan Policy H4).
 The Structure Plan indicates that the 'reserve' should be provided for at two separate locations: West of Waterlooville (1,000 dwellings) and Winchester City (North) (2,000 dwellings).
 The need for the release of any reserve provision will be determined by the local and strategic planning authorities, in the light of the requirements contained in Regional Planning Guidance for the South-East (RPG9, 2001).
-The strategic planning authorities (Hampshire County Council, Portsmouth City Council and Southampton City Council) will only support the release of sites to meet this reserve provision "where monitoring of the Structure and Local Plans indicates there is a compelling reason to do so". - If the regional housing requirement and the 6.6 results of monitoring the supply of dwellings coming forward during the Structure Plan Review period reveal a shortfall in provision, one or more of the reserve sites may have to be released.
+The strategic planning authorities (Hampshire County Council, Portsmouth City Council and Southampton City Council) will only support the release of sites to meet this reserve provision "where monitoring of the Structure and Local Plans indicates there is a compelling reason to do so".

+If the regional housing requirement and the RD06.03 results of monitoring the supply of dwellings coming forward during the Structure Plan Review period reveal a shortfall in provision, one or more of the reserve sites may have to be released.
 The implications of this for the Local Plan will depend on the stage in the adoption process that has been reached, if and when a decision to release the reserve provision is made.
-The issue of an alteration to the Local Plan Review might then arise. depending on the extent to which the Local Plan anticipates any need to release reserve On the basis of the present provision. uncertainties concerning the possible future need for an additional 'reserve' provision at West of Waterlooville and/or a reserve Major
+The issue of an alteration to the Local Plan Review might then arise, depending on the extent to which the Local Plan anticipates any need to release reserve provision.
+On the basis of the present uncertainties concerning the possible future need for an additional 'reserve' provision at West of Waterlooville and/or a reserve Major

 Development Area at Winchester City (North), the Local Planning Authority intends only to identify "areas of search" for reserve housing provision at this stage.
+The Local Plan identifies the location of the reserve provision and sets out requirements relating to it, including the need for the production of masterplans, in Proposals NC.2 and NC.3.